wilhelser/macsetup/README.md

 # Mac Setup

-A simple set of scripts used to build a simple Rails dev machine.
+A simple set of scripts used to build a simple Ruby/Rails development machine.
+Essentially, I reinstall often and puppet and chef are just too much damn owrk for osx.

 Install
 -------